Quantum harmonic oscillator: Example: 3D isotropic harmonic oscillator

 where the sum starts from 0 or 1, according to whether n is even or odd.

 This result is in accordance with the dimension formula above, and amounts to the dimensionality of a symmetric representation of SU(3), the relevant degeneracy group.

 Applications

 Harmonic oscillators lattice: phonons

-We can extend the notion of a harmonic oscillator to a one-dimensional lattice of many particles.
+The notation of a harmonic oscillator can be extended to a one-dimensional lattice of many particles.
 Consider a one-dimensional quantum mechanical harmonic chain of N identical atoms.
 This is the simplest quantum mechanical model of a lattice, and we will see how phonons arise from it.
 The formalism that we will develop for this model is readily generalizable to two and three dimensions.